untillpro/scm4j/scm4j-releaser/README.md

 # Terms

 - `component`: component has its own repository and can be built
-- `project`: "root" component which glues all other components together
+- `project`: component which can be installed (together with all dependencies) as "a whole", from end-user POV.
 - `managable dependency`: dependency of any component which is "under control", i.e. can be branched, built and uploaded to a maven repository
 - `mdeps`: file which lists managable dependencies, is located at the root of every repository